danmcclain/rails-jenkins/setup/01_project.md

 * Make sure gem requirements are installed (postgres lib headers)
 * Make sure you install the ruby you use in your `.rvmrc`
+* Make sure you have a javascript runtime installed if you are using Rails 3.1+

 !SLIDE small
 # More Information #